 Welcome to ‘My Marvelous Year,’ the only comic book reading club and podcast that will take you through the entire history of Marvel Comics!

-The reading club aligns with the My Marvelous Year podcast.
-Zack Deane (the “newcomer to Marvel Comics”) and myself (the “expert” (can you all hear my wife laughing, or is that just me?)) will be discussing the comics we read weekly, in addition to covering reader (that’s you!) questions and feedback.
+In the My Marvelous Year podcast, Dave Buesing (editor-in-chief of Comic Book Herald), Charlotte Fierro (smart, young), and Zack Deane (crotchety newcomer) will be discussing the comics we read weekly, in addition to covering reader (that’s you!) questions and feedback.

-The MMY pod is a great way to get supplemental content around your reading, including historical context, analysis, and my own personal brand of biting wit (see also: dad jokes).
+The MMY pod is a great way to get supplemental content around your reading through all the essential Marvel comics, including historical context, analysis, and my own personal brand of biting wit (see also: dad jokes).
 It may also help fill in some of the issues or story arcs you couldn’t find time for, or found less compelling.

 The Easiest Way to Start is to Subscribe!